 Back to School Checklist: Organizing for Success

-Teachers offer their tips on everything from creating the right classroom environment and establishing class rules to planning the first day and collaborating with colleagues.
+Teachers offer tips and strategies for creating the right classroom environment and establishing class rules to start the school year right.

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

 Designing Your Learning Environment

 A successful classroom invites students to question and explore.
 Shannon Grieser says it helps to set up her elementary class in sections: "One for read-aloud time, one for the classroom library, one for science activities and hands-on learning, one for the students' belongings, etc." For secondary students, she recommends having specific areas where they know they can find assignments, see what's planned for the day, and get books for specific subjects.
 She says, "Having a place for everything and making them known to students will allow the environment to be functional and easy to control."

 Organize your classroom in a way that is conducive to learning.